-In the Book of Romans, Paul spends the first three chapters laying out a case that all humanity has sinned and is in need of God’s forgiveness.
-Speaking of those who sinned against God long before we were born, Paul said…
+In the Book of Romans, Paul spends the first three chapters laying out a case that all people have sinned and are in need of God’s forgiveness.
+Speaking of those who sinned against God long before we were born, Paul said . . .

 I think all of us have friends, coworkers, neighbors, or family members who view same-gender sexual relationships favorably.
 And so, the traditional view, the Biblical view, the view held by Christians and Jews for 2000 plus years is attracting more and more criticism.